Keycapsss/Plaid-Pad/README.md

 ```

 1. Download the VIA software from [here](https://github.com/the-via/releases/releases/tag/v1.3.1)
-2. Download the Plaid-Pad VIA Definition file from [here](https://keycapsss.com/media/archive/80/98/6c/via-plaid_pad.zip) and extract the .json file
-3. Open the VIA Configurator, go to the `SETTINGS` Tab and active `Show Design tab`
-4. Connect the Plaid-Pad to the computer with a USB cable
+2. Connect the Plaid-Pad to the computer with a USB cable
-5. Go to the `DESIGN` tab in VIA and Drag n Drop the Plaid-Pad Definition file (.json)
-6. A 4x4 layout should appear
-7. Switch to the `CONFIGURE` tab and change the keymap to your needs
+3. Open VIA, switch to the `CONFIGURE` tab and change the keymap to your needs (automatic save)

 ### QMK Default Keymap